After Pittsburgh Shooting, Jewish Congregations Vow To Keep Helping Refugees

 Tilko asked not to be identified by her full name because she fears for her safety.

-The petite, soft-spoken woman said that, back in Iraq, people didn't talk much about Jews.
+The petite, soft-spoken woman said that back in Iraq, people didn't talk much about Jews.
 "But whatever little I heard was all negative," she says, sitting on a sofa in the living room of a congregation member recently, recalling the sorts of things people in her native country would say about Jews: "They are bad.
 They're mean.
 They are not helpful."

 So when she arrived in this country and met the Jews who had volunteered to help her begin a new life, it erased all of her preconceptions.

-Note: A previous version of this story incorrectly spelled a reference to Susan Levy's last name as Levie.